lexscher/ffa-api/README.md

 # Fitness For All Api

-This is the database for our app, Fitness For All
+This is the database for the app, [Fitness For All](https://github.com/KevinLai76/ffa)

 Created with the command